yosemitebandit/vebsite/content/notes/doubleyou.md

 his or her progress towards fitness and dietary goals.

 The site we demoed was at mydoubleyou.org but we no longer maintain that domain.
-Stephanie built some great avatars that react to parameters like fitness and mood.
+Steph built some great avatars that react to parameters like fitness and mood.
 I helped build the backend, crunch the sample data and setup an API for the avatars to consume.
 The code is [on github](https://github.com/yosemitebandit/doubleyou).
 And we ended up taking second place, woo!